VWO Logo

 Once you’ve identified problem areas on your website, where visitors drop off, you need to figure out how to solve the problem.

 Sometimes it’s not related to poor design or copy.
-It can be a usability issue where your potential customer got confused or fed up with the process and left.
+It can be a usability issue where your potential customer gets confused or fed up with the process and leaves.

 To find and eliminate fundamental UX problems, you can implement usability reviews with real people.
 In essence, test users try to complete different tasks on your website and report problems they encountered at each step.